City service changes due to COVID-19

 - In accordance with the GA-21, only 25% of the listed occupancy is allowed for indoor pools, and outdoor pools are limited to 25% of normal operating limits as determined by the pool operator.
 These amounts do not include staff necessary to operation of the facility.
 For indoor pools, the occupancy limit for the pool facility can be found on the signage placed in the pool enclosure.
 Pool operators, or their designee, should ensure that their facility can comply with the governor’s restrictions.

 - Consider requiring that all visitors follow social distancing practices.

-- If the pool was closed last season due to health or safety violations, it must receive a re-inspection before it can be open to the public.
+- If a pool was closed last season due to health or safety violations, it must receive a re-inspection before it can be open to the public.
 Call 817-392-7255 to schedule an appointment.

 - It is strongly recommended that all pool chemicals are at the proper levels for adequate disinfection.

-- The Governor’s Office has a helpful checklist online to guide you through the pool season.
+- The Governor’s Office has a helpful checklist to guide you through the pool season.